 Monthly rates (Standard Non-Nicotine)

 As you can see, the premiums are higher if you buy a policy when you’re older.
 That’s because an insurance company bases premiums on risk.

-Similar to any insurance, make sure to shop around when deciding on a permanent life insurance plan.
-Get life insurance quotes from multiple companies.
-Make sure to get quotes for similar policies.
+Similar to other insurance, make sure to shop around when deciding on a permanent life insurance plan.
+Get life insurance quotes from multiple companies for similar policies.

-For instance, if you want an accelerated death benefit rider in your plan, make sure to get quotes for policies with those riders.
+For instance, if you want an accelerated death benefit rider in your plan, request quotes for policies with those riders.

 Once you’re comfortable with the company, you can choose a permanent life insurance that will offer you peace of mind.